World Health Organisation Sugar Recommendations

 As I mentioned above, I believe that there is some risk that if we were to strictly follow a no sugar diet, over time the message may become so extreme that people end up cutting out foods that contain two other sugars.
 Lactose and Fructose.

 Lactose is the naturally occurring sugar found in dairy products.
 It is a sugar made up of two of the simple sugars I mentioned above, galactose and glucose.
-From a labelling perspective the lactose and any added sugar within a dairy product are lumped together and appear under carbohydrate as “sugars”.
+From a labeling perspective the lactose and any added sugar within a dairy product are lumped together and appear under carbohydrate as “sugars”.

 Above is the nutritional panel of some standard homogenised milk.
 You will see the sugar content is almost 10g per serve.
 That’s almost two teaspoons of sugar, which may concern people being vigilant about sugar in their diet.
 When you look at the ingredients list though, there is no added sugar or sweeteners in this product, it is just milk.
 So all the sugar in this product is the naturally occurring dairy sugar lactose.
 This is a not sugar we need to be concerned about, dairy products with no added sugar are great foods to include in our children’s diet (unless of course there are any dietary intolerances or allergies).